Potaitoes/node-red-pilot-1/README.md

-ZincAutomation
+DemoAutomation
 ==============

-Automation Dashboard and Controller for Zincovery pilot plant.
+Demonstration Automation Dashboard and Controller for a pilot plant.

 ### About